xiaoju/react_nd-02b/README.md

 Create, edit and delete categories directly within the code of the backend, file `categories.js`.

-Following keywords cannot be used as category names , as they would interfere with the routing in the client app):
+Note however that following keywords shouldn't be used as category names, as they would interfere with the routing in the client app:
 - `newPost`,
 - `editComment`,
 - `editPost`.